dustymethod/BrowserImageSlideshow/README.txt

     - Choose local file "BrowserImageSlideshow.html"
     - Remove Custom CSS
     - Enable "Shutdown source when not visible" and "Refresh browser when scene becomes active" options.
+2. Place slideshow images in the "images" folder. jpg, png, gifs all work.
-2: Add the lua script:
+3: Add the lua script (optional):
-    - Tools > Scripts
+    - in OBS Studio: Tools > Scripts
     - Add RefreshImagesLua.lua.
 Select the script to view settings.
-3. Place slideshow images in the "images" folder. jpg, png, gifs all work.
 4. Refresh images/settings
     - This must be done whenever images are added/removed/renamed, or when settings are updated.
-    - OBS > Tools > Scripts: select script & press Reload scripts button
+    - OBS Studio > Tools > Scripts: select script & press Reload scripts button
+    - Or, if not using the lua script, run RefreshImagesW.cmd (windows) or RefreshImages.sh (linux) by double-clicking it.
     - Refresh the source in OBS by toggling its visibility
 5. *** Repeat step 4 whenever you add/remove/rename images or update the settings. ***

 Notes
-    - Adding RefreshImageLua.lua to OBS is optional. if not used, the list of images needs to be updated manually by running RefreshImagesW.cmd (windows) or RefreshImages.sh (linux)
+    - Adding RefreshImageLua.lua to OBS Studio is optional.
+If not used, refreshing images & settings can still be done manually by running RefreshImagesW.cmd (windows) or RefreshImages.sh (linux).
     - settings.js can be opened & edited manually in any text editor. (includes slide duration & mode settings)
-    - updating settings thru RefreshImagesLua.lua will overwrite settings.js
+    - updating settings using RefreshImagesLua.lua in OBS Studio will overwrite settings.js
     - Filenames with uncommon characters may not display
-    - OBS's slideshow currently preloads all slideshow images, and has a 250MB limit.
-    This browser source doesn't preload images, and has no 250MB limit.

 Issues
     - because of the way script(s) write to a file, a harmless command window will pop up briefly when the script is run.